mozilla/irlpodcast/content/episodes/2017-06-26-S01E01-all-your-data.md

 mp3: "https://tracking.feedpress.it/link/17512/6384461/52b4d81c.mp3"
 number: 1
 ogdescription: "There is no such thing as a free lunch.
 Mozilla’s IRL podcast dives into the price of “free” online series."
-ogtitle: "Episode 1: All Your Data Are Belong to Us"
+ogtitle: "All Your Data Are Belong to Us"
 season: 1
 seasonepisode: 1
 shownotes: |